regianembrito/RockLiteNet/README.md

 ## A little about me.
 I have been working as a developer since 2009.
 It’s a long time..<br /><br />

-I have ever program in Python, PHP (Zend Framework, Codeigniter, Cake Php), .Net, .Net Core and a little bit Java. <br />
+I have ever programmed in Python, PHP (Zend Framework, Codeigniter, Cake Php), .Net, .Net Core and a little bit Java. <br />
-I have never program in React.js before this challenge.
+I have never programmed in React.js before this challenge.
 I liked a lot to learn about it.
 I hope to be a part of the Rock Content team, but I want to thank you for the opportunity to learn it - I expend the last 4 days in it.<br />
 Although my 11 years programming, I have never started a project in .Net from its beginning.
 Then I have some considerations:

 ## Security: